 The endorsement side of cricket is also going through a boom phase.
 It is unprecedented to think that there are Australian players who have a higher profile in India than Australia.
 Former cricketer Brett Lee even had a hit song in India in 2007, yet it met little success on his home soil.
 An international batsmen will often have a bat sponsorship, with endorsement figures reaches up to $500,000 annually.

 Looking to the future, the USA is set to introduce a 20/20 league next year.
 Often seen as the next big market cricket has wanted to target, the recent international matches show that the format would be widely accepted.
-The only challenge this league will face is fitting in to the international cricket calendar.
+There are a few challenges this league will face, though.
+The biggest will be fitting into the international cricket calendar, but they will need to decide whether to allow the use of a synthetic cricket pitch in matches amongst other things too.
 Though the format may be regarded close to baseball, the high amount of emigrants from countries such as England and India will no doubt fuel the league to success.
 With any new league, marquee players are a must.
 The organisers will need to spend up big to attract the best in the world to help it succeed.
 Thus, another opportunity for many cricketers, and agents, will begin.